 The combination of flavors in these Banana Biscoff Muffins will totally blow your mind.
-Sweet bananas and cinnamon cookie vibes all the way.
+Sweet bananas and cinnamon cookie vibes will quickly become a new favorite.

 This post may contain affiliate links.
 For more information, please read my disclosure policy.